Argo – Movie Review

 Argo opens with a brief summary of the history of Iran, including the US-engineered coup that brought the Shah to power, the abuses that he perpetrated, and how that led to hatred of the Shah’s main sponsor, the USA, and an Islamic revolution.

 During the revolution, Iranian militants storm the United States embassy in Tehran.
-They take most of the embassy staff hostage. but a few escape and are taken in by the Canadian ambassador.
+They take most of the embassy staff hostage, but the Canadian ambassador takes a few escapees in.

 The Hollywood Option